 - Actions allow the admin to Edit user (same as above), Re-send invitation email to join their PipelineDeals account, Reassign data to an existing user, and Mark as inactive.

 The Inactive users' tab lists all deactivated users who no longer have access to the account.
 Their data is still visible to the team until it is reassigned to a new user.
 Reassigned data includes companies, people, deals, and non-complete task/events.
 The inactive user will maintain ownership of all won/lost deals, activities, and completed tasks/events.
+You are able to reactivate a user in the Inactive Users section by clicking on Actions then Reactivate User.

 Users can add and edit data with Normal access whereas Read-only access users cannot add or edit any data.
 These permissions can be set by clicking on their name or in Add new user form under Permissions.